Arthurlee51/LVHML/README.md

 ## Brief description
-This package implements the estimator proposed in Lee et al(2024+) for Learning Discrete-time High-dimensional Recurrent Event Data using a latent variable approach.
-For further information about parameters, usage and example code, run the following command after installing the package
+The LVHDR package implements the estimator developed by Lee et al. (2024+), which analyses Discrete-time High-dimensional Recurrent Event Data via a latent variable framework.
+The main function lvhdr_est() performs parameter estimation, latent dimension determination, and, optionally, estimation of the asymptotic variance and standard errors of covariates' regression coefficients.
+For detailed parameter descriptions, usage instructions, and examples, execute the following after installation:

 ```R
 ?lvhdr_est